 A very effective fix for electrical system noise is called "The Big Three" upgrade.
 This is where your vehicle's battery charging wire and chassis ground wires are augmented by adding large gauge wires (1/0- or 4-ga.) to those connecting the alternator to the battery's positive pole, the battery's negative pole to the chassis, and the chassis to the engine block.
 This establishes better current flow and more consistent voltage, which improves your system's signal to noise ratio.
 It also ensures against loose or restrictive ground connections, which, as said before, are common sources of noise.
 Read our article about The Big Three for more information.

 Noise and your nervous system

 Noise problems can be very frustrating, especially when you can't wait to hear your new equipment.
 It helps to remember that you've just placed a very sophisticated piece of electronic gear (a new receiver or amplifier) in the middle of an extremely complex system — your vehicle's electrical wiring.
 Noise is just nature's way of telling you that something's out of whack.
 Just run down the list, eliminating possible noise sources until you find the problem.

 Crutchfield Tech Support

 If you bought your gear from Crutchfield, you could call Tech Support for free help troubleshooting your system.
-Their toll-free number is on your invoice.
+The toll-free number is on your invoice.
 If you purchased your equipment elsewhere, you can still get expert Crutchfield Tech Support — 90 days-worth for only $30.
-Click on this link for details.